-Editor’s note: This step assumes that 3GPP-based access authentication will be supported by the BBF access network.
-This assumption should be verified with the BBF.

 The UE receives a local IP address from the BBF Access Network.
 How this is done is out of 3GPP scope, but it may involve IP address assignment by an RG or a BNG.

 Triggered by steps 1 and 2, the BPCF is informed about the UE accessing over BBF Access.
 How this is done is out of 3GPP scope.